 Analyze your success using automatic reports of user activities, accounting, and other statistics.
 Without measuring the success of your actions, how can you understand which way to go next?

-Donor Retention Rate – number of recurring donors by the total number of donors.
+- Donor Retention Rate – the number of recurring donors by the total number of donors.

 Here is an example of a dashboard for one of our projects: